beshu/sword/README.md

-        --plain               Skip including gems from built-in list -p, --port <number>       Change the port, 1111 by default -r, --require <x,y>       Require the gems this run --server <name>       Specify server
+        --plain               Skip including gems from built-in list -p, --port <number>       Change the port, 1111 by default -r, --require <x,y>       Require the gems this run --scripts <x,y>       List script engines you want to use --server <name>       Specify server
-    -s, --settings <path>     Load settings from the file --silent              Turn off any messages excluding exceptions -v, --version             Print Sword's version
+    -s, --settings <path>     Load settings from the file --silent              Turn off any messages excluding exceptions --styles <x,y>        List style engines you want to use --templates <x,y>     List template engines you want to use -v, --version             Print Sword's version